WHAT ARE HORNETS?

 Hornets are the largest of the eusocial wasps and are similar in appearance to their close relatives yellowjackets.
 They are distinguished from other wasps by the relatively large top margin of the head and by the rounded segment of the abdomen just behind the waist.
 Most nests are about the size of a basketball made of a paper mache-like material.
 A nest typically consists of about 100-700 worker hornets.
 Almost all will be females that do all the work from rearing young to foraging for food.
 Large nests will have multiple breeding queens (2-6).
 The males will mate with the queen, eat food and chase female hornets.
 One of hornet’s favorite things to eat are bees.
 Not only are they a great source of protein for their future queens, but they provide a sweet honey!
 It only takes a small number of giant hornets to wipe out an entire honey bee colony.

-HOW WE GET RID OF HORNETS?
+HOW DO WE GET RID OF HORNETS?

 Hornets can become aggressive and will defend their nest.
 Unlike bees, hornets can sting multiple times.
 Never try to remove a swarm or nest yourself.
 Hornets can build their nests in the ground which can be a real risk to humans.
-Hornet’s nests built in the ground in high populated area by humans, like parks can be dangerous as people run the risk of stepping on them, causing the hornet to attack the unsuspecting human.
+Hornet’s nests built in the ground in a high populated area by humans, like parks can be dangerous as people run the risk of stepping on them, causing the hornet to attack the unsuspecting human.

-MOST COMMON DISEASES SPREAD BY HORNETS:
+WHAT ARE THE MOST COMMON DISEASES SPREAD BY HORNETS?